MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/exchange-unified-messaging-online-migration-support.md

 Clicking on "Set Up Voice Mail" from the client will continue to take Skype for Business Server 2015/2013 customers to the Office Web Access (OWA) portal page after migration to CVM.
 All settings have been removed from the Voicemail tab in OWA, and a banner will be displayed with a redirect link to take users to the CVM user settings portal.

 **Change greeting mobile access:**
 PSTN subscriber access is not supported in CVM.
-For users that need to change their greeting remotely, a "Change your greeting" menu option is added to the voicemail IVR service from mobile clients.
-Users can call the service by pressing-and-hold on "1" in the mobile client dial-pad.
+For users that need to change their greeting remotely, a "Change your greeting" menu option is added to the voicemail IVR service for mobile clients.
+Users can call this service by pressing and holding the "1" key on the mobile client dial-pad.